robagar/tello-asyncio/README.md

 Requires Python 3.6+.
 Developed and tested with Python 3.9.4 in Mac OS and 3.6.9 in Ubuntu 18.04 on a [Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit).
 The *tello_asyncio* package has no other dependencies (and never will have any), but some examples need other things to be installed to work.

 Full documentation is available on [Read the docs](https://tello-asyncio.readthedocs.io/en/latest/)

-(If Rust is more your thing, there is also an equivalent aynchronous Rust library [tello-edu](https://crates.io/crates/tello-edu))

 ## Tello SDK Support